JasonL1422/data-combine/README.md

 - This is an independent python file.
 - Move this file to the folder that has multiple files to combine
 - Run the py script using Spyder or terminal, etc.

+data_combine_20251210_inde.py
+- scripts to combine .xlsx files were added
+- Select one of the three defined functions (csv, txt, xlsx) and run